 - Suzanne Arms interviews obstetrician Dr. Amali Lokugamage

 - The Heart in the Womb by Amali Lokugamage

 - Obstetric violence and Human Rights by Dr. Lokugamage

 - The costs of institutional birth – wake up call for obstetricians by Dr. Lokugamage

-Dr. Amali has over 24 years of experience and her main clinical interests lie in medical gynecology and general obstetrics with expertise in normalizing birth.
+Dr. Amali has over two decades of experience and her main clinical interests lie in medical gynecology and general obstetrics with expertise in normalizing birth.
 She has authored an acclaimed book called “The Heart in the Womb: An Exploration of the Roots of Human Love and Social Cohesion”, which is a personal and professional perspective on how birth impacts long term societal physical and emotional health, with specific focus on love compassion and social cohesion.

 She has also contributed a chapter to the book “The Roar Behind the Silence: Why kindness, compassion and respect matter in maternity care”, which will shortly be published.